TinaSend/Tina/README.md

 - Easily integrate new modules or replace existing ones.

 ### **2. Adaptive Reasoning**
-- Ume leverages adaptive reasoning for complex task execution and decision-making.
+- Yui leverages adaptive reasoning for complex task execution and decision-making.

 ### **3. Contextual Memory**
 - Persistent short-term and long-term memory to keep track of conversations and tasks.

 ### **4. Multi-Agent Collaboration**
-- Ume can delegate tasks and collaborate with other agents or services.
+- Yui can delegate tasks and collaborate with other agents or services.

 ### **5. Real-Time Analytics**
 - Provides insights based on real-time data and analysis.